Footguard Hall

-Footguard Hall was the headquarters and armory of the First Company Governor's Footguard of the state Connecticut, a ceremonial military company founded in 1771 and originally tasked with protecting the governor and state legislature.
-The hall is located at 159 High Street, in Hartford, Connecticut, in a Romanesque Revival brick building built in 1888.
+The Governor’s Foot Guard Armory is the headquarters and armory of the First Company Governor's Footguard of the state Connecticut, a ceremonial military company founded in 1771 and originally tasked with protecting the governor and state legislature on election days.
+The armory is located at 159 High Street, in Hartford, Connecticut, in a Romanesque Revival brick building built in 1888.
 The building was listed on the National Register of Historic Places in 1984 in recognition of the organization's history and its distinctive architecture.
-The First Company Governor's Footguard now uses the Governor William A. O'Neill State Armory at 360 Broad Street, Hartford, Connecticut.
+The Board of Directors of the 1st Co GFG now uses the building for community events, 1st GFG Band rehearsals, and housing for the Museum of Military Histofy.